mmisamore/fregetalk/fregetalk.md

 > - Program execution consists of evaluating expressions, not executing statements

-> - Examples of imperative languages with some functional features: C#, Java 8, Scala, JavaScript.
+> - Examples of imperative/OO languages with some functional features: C#, Java 8, Groovy, Scala, JavaScript.
 These are not functional programming languages.